Can low iron cause hair texture change?

 You can up your iron levels through a range of sources like lean protein, spinach and peas.
 Some cereals are also ‘iron-fortified’ which indicates they have higher amounts of iron.

-Vitamin C helps your body to absorb iron better so eat more foods like tomatoes, strawberries, broccoli and oranges.
-Learn more about the relationship between vitamin C and hair health.
+Vitamin C helps your body to absorb iron better so eat more foods like tomatoes, strawberries, broccoli and oranges to help hair regrowth.